 2. Brisbane guided kayak river tour

-If you're feeling active, this guided kayak tour on the Brisbane River might be just the thing for you.
+If you're looking for active things to do in Brisbane, this guided kayak tour on the Brisbane River might be just the thing for you.
 Over the course of two hours, you'll learn how to steer a kayak before heading off to get a different perspective of some of Brisbane's most iconic landmarks while your guide shares fun facts and information about them.

 Book this tour